-As at 30 June 2023, the Fund's investments are in the Access Fund and the EDL Euro Fund.
-For more information on the Access Fund and the EDL Euro Fund, refer to the most recent audited financial statements that have been lodged with the Australian Securities Exchange ("ASX") in accordance with ASX listing rules 4.8 and 4.9.
+As at 30 June 2024, the Fund's investments are in the Access Fund PPN, the EDL Euro Fund and the EDL III Euro Fund.
+For more information on the Access Fund PPN, the EDL Euro Fund and the EDL III Euro Fund, refer to the most recent audited financial statements that have been lodged with the Australian Securities Exchange ("ASX") in accordance with ASX listing rules 4.8 and 4.9.